 As buildings do when left empty, it soon began to deteriorate and over time started to become an attractive nuisance.
 There were limited discussions over possible demolition but those talks never got any traction as the district understood the historic and cultural value of the building and continued to investigate sustainable uses such as a permanent administrative site, a traditional or charter school site and even redevelopment as affordable housing for teachers.
 The school fields continued to be a gathering place in the neighborhood, hosting youth soccer leagues year after year.
 Finally in 2016 with the pressure from sustained student growth in the Grady High School cluster and the need for more space in the zone, the decision was made to create a new Howard Middle School.

 The challenge facing the facilities team was to determine just how to put this early twentieth century school back in shape for modern education.
-The work began almost immediately with the team of Cooper Carry Architects in cooperation with Lord Aeck & Sargent Architects being selected for the planning and design efforts.
+The work began almost immediately with the team of Stevens & Wilkinson in cooperation with Lord Aeck & Sargent Architects being selected for the planning and design efforts.
 Early due diligence studies indicated that despite showing its age and wear the structure and brick skin could be salvaged, repaired and put back to use.

 A decision was made that any additions would have a modern appearance and would not compete but would seek to complement the historic building.
 While remaining sympathetic to the history of the building the renovations would have to bring the building into the twenty-first century.
 The decision to rehabilitate acknowledged the need to alter or add to the historic property to meet the continuing and changing needs of today while retaining the property’s historic character.